Free Research Preview. DrugChatter may produce inaccurate information.

 See the DrugPatentWatch profile for keytruda

-Keytruda, also known as pembrolizumab, is a programmed death receptor-1 (PD-1) inhibitor, a type of immunotherapy that works by enhancing the body's natural defense against cancer cells.
-The development of Keytruda began in the early 2000s, when researchers at Merck & Co., Inc. identified the potential of PD-1 inhibitors in treating cancer.
+Keytruda, also known as pembrolizumab, is a humanized monoclonal antibody that targets the PD-1 receptor on T-cells.
+The idea behind this treatment is to unleash the body's natural immune system to fight cancer cells.
+The development of Keytruda began in the early 2000s, when researchers at Merck & Co., Inc. started exploring the potential of PD-1 inhibitors.

 Clinical Trials